freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 1170.1

-If you look closely, you can see that the `meow` part of `meowzer` on that one line didn't get replaced with `woof`. `grep` only matched the first instand of `meow` it found on that line.
+If you look closely, you can see that the `meow` part of `meowzer` on that one line didn't get replaced with `woof`. `grep` only matched the first instance of `meow` it found on that line.
 Add the "global" regex flag to all three patterns of the `sed` command in your script so it will replace all instances of any of the words.

 #### HINTS